HIPAA Compliance Checklist (Self-Assessment Guide)

 These first moves lay the foundation:

-• Covered Entity (CE) or Business Associate (BA)?
+Covered Entity (CE) or Business Associate (BA)?
 Determine if your organization falls under one of these categories.
 This will define your specific obligations.
-For example, healthcare providers, insurers, and pharmacies are Covered Entities, while software vendors, IT contractors, and cloud service providers can be Business Associates.
+For example, healthcare providers, insurers, and pharmacies can be considered Covered Entities, while software vendors, IT contractors, and cloud service providers might be Business Associates.

 By taking these preparatory steps, you lay a solid foundation for your organization’s HIPAA compliance journey.
 These efforts will ensure that you have the right structures in place before diving into the technical and legal requirements of HIPAA.